FBI Reports Dip In Hate Crimes, But Rise In Violence

 Other notable findings include:

-- In hate crimes fueled by racism, African-Americans continue to be the most frequently targeted, though anti-Black incidents overall fell to a record low share of all hate crime in 2018.
+- In hate crimes fueled by racism, African Americans continue to be the most frequently targeted, though anti-black incidents overall fell to a record low share of all hate crime in 2018.

-- There was a mixed picture for religious minorities: Anti-Muslim incidents decreased for the second year in a row, but still comprise nearly 15% of religiously-motivated acts.
+- There was a mixed picture for religious minorities: Anti-Muslim incidents decreased for the second year in a row, but still make up nearly 15% of religiously motivated acts.
 Anti-Sikh attacks tripled between 2017 and 2018.

-- Anti-Semitic homicides in the U.S. reached their highest level ever as a result of the shooting at the Tree of Life synagogue that killed 11 people in October 2018.
+- Anti-Semitic homicides in the U.S. reached their highest level ever as a result of the shooting at the Tree of Life synagogue in Pittsburgh that killed 11 people in October 2018.

-- Latinos continued to experience an increase in racially-motivated incidents.
-Levin, the researcher, said they rose 13% over one year and 48% over five years.
+- Latinos continued to experience an increase in racially motivated incidents.
+Levin, the researcher, said such incidents rose 13% over one year and 48% over five years.

-- The LGBT community also faced bias-motivated attacks in 2018.
+- The LGBTQ community also faced bias-motivated attacks in 2018.
 Incidents targeting gay males increased by nearly 7%, and anti-transgender hate crimes rose nearly 34%.

 - Anti-Latino, anti-gay, anti-Asian, anti-disability, anti-transgender, anti-Sikh and anti-white hate crimes increased in 2018.